sanskrit/raw_etexts_english/blogs/manasataramgini/2008/07/2008-07-14_the-mysterious-confliction-between-bhrigu-s-and-gotama-s-according-to-the-tradition-of-the-urdhva-srotas.md

 Here, apnavAna and his bhR^igu-s are described as having initiated the fire rite that spread throughout the peoples.
 vAmadeva gautama also states:
-eved indrAya vR^iShabhAya vR^iShNe brahmAkarma bhR^igavo na rathaM |
+eved indrAya vR^iShabhAya vR^iShNe brahmAkarma bhR^igavo na ratham |
 nU chid yathA naH sakhyA viyoShad asan na ugro .avitA tanUpAH || RV 4.16.20
 Here, vAmadeva says that he fashions a hymn for indra even as the